 - Want to bulk things up even further?
 Add some black beans!

 - Want to lighten things up?
-Considering using an alternative dairy (like half-and-half) instead of heavy cream.
+Considering using an alternative dairy (like half-and-half) instead of whipping cream.

 More Easy Soup Recipes